Civil Investigations

 Civil Investigations: An Overview

-Civil investigations attempt to uncover, collect and document the required information to use in civil trials.
-Civil trials involve cases pertaining to two citizens and their respective issues.
+Civil investigations attempt to uncover, collect and document the required information for civil trials.
+Civil trials involve cases about two citizens and their respective issues.
 The findings of such investigations help the court trials with expert reports that can help the jury come to a decision regarding the case.

 Different categories of civil investigations